ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational definition**

-A `CURIE <https://www.w3.org/TR/curie/>`__ formatted string that uniquely identifies a specific instance of an object within a document.
+A `CURIE <https://www.w3.org/TR/curie/>`__ formatted string.
+A CURIE string has the structure ``prefix``:``reference`` (W3C Terminology).

 **Implementation guidance**

-* This specification RECOMMENDS using a :ref:`computed-identifiers` for each *_id*.
+* CURIE-formatted identifiers are used as global identifiers of GA4GH VR objects.
+This specification RECOMMENDS using a :ref:`computed-identifiers` to construct globally unique identifiers for objects.
+These identifiers are recommended for use within *and* between systems.
+* CURIE-formatted identifiers are also used for references to data outside the scope of this specification, such as reference sequences.
 * When an appropriate namespace exists at `identifiers.org
   <http://identifiers.org/>`__, that namespace MUST be used verbatim.
 * Identifiers are case-sensitive.
-* The VR data schema permits any CURIE identifier to be used when representing data.
-* Implementations MUST use ga4gh sequence identifiers when constructing :ref:`computed-identifiers` for VR objects.

 **Example**